Jackie Trad: Questions over investment property

-Resignation and CCC investigation
+Resignation from Cabinet and CCC Investigation

 On 9 May 2020, the Crime and Corruption Commission launched an investigation into Trad's potential misuse of power in the selection of a principal of a newly constructed school in her electorate.
 On the same day, she announced she would stand down from all her ministerial positions (including Deputy Premier and Treasurer) until the conclusion of the CCC's investigation.
 Health minister Steven Miles would become Deputy Premier, while Cameron Dick would become Treasurer.
 She formally resigned from the positions the following day.

 The CCC investigation cleared Trad in July that year, stating that "there is no prima facie case that the Deputy Premier has committed a criminal offence or that she was motivated by any dishonest or corrupt intent".
 However, it also stated that the way in which the Department of Education had handled the recruitment exercise had created a corruption risk.

 Trad later said to reporters that she felt vindicated by the CCC's findings, and that referrals by the LNP opposition to the corruption watchdog were politically motivated.

+Trad later took the CCC to court to prevent the public release of the commission's report into her conduct, with litigation funded by the State Government.
+Another case before the state's High Court at the same time, into former public trustee and Labor figure Peter Carne, set a precedent that CCC is not able report publicly on investigations without an explicit corruption or disciplinary finding from the commission.
+Trad's case was subsequently dismissed in Trad's favour.
+The CCC Chair requested the Labor State Government change the law to allow the publication of reports in the public interest.
+Trad subsequently described the CCC’s case against her as “unlawful conduct” which had a “significant impact” on her political career and family over the previous three years.

 2020 Queensland state election

 Trad approached the 2020 election under significant pressure.
 The combination of a marginal seat targeted by the Greens and the LNP's decision to preference Greens above Labor sparked speculation that Trad could lose her seat to second-time Greens challenger Amy MacMahon.
 Trad herself declared that she was in 'the fight of her political life.'
 A Newspoll for the electorate of South Brisbane in late October found that the Greens would win the seat on a 54.5% two-party-preferred vote.

 On election night, ABC psephologist Antony Green called the South Brisbane seat for the Greens candidate.
 Despite only a small swing away from her primary vote, Trad slipped from first position to second and subsequently suffered an 8.90% two candidate preferred swing following the distribution of LNP preferences.
+South Brisbane was subsequently won back by Labor at the 2024 election on an 11.40% swing.